MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

 1. IAM & Admin/Service Accounts
 2. Role: BigQuery Admin, Storage Admin

+Next, save the key and add it to make_gcp_block.py (!NOTE: do not push to GitHub the script with your credentials inside)

 ## *Step 10* dbt cloud setup

 To setup dbt cloud with Big Query, follow detailed instructions from [this guideline](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/week_4_analytics_engineering/dbt_cloud_setup.md)